SRES-313-116

 What it does

 This resolution designates the week of September 22 through September 28, 2019, as "Gold Star Families Remembrance Week."
-It formally recognizes the sacrifices made by members of the U.S. Armed Forces who died in military service and by their families.
-The resolution carries no legal mandates, creates no programs, and appropriates no funds.
+It honors the families of military service members who died in the line of duty and encourages Americans to perform acts of service and community goodwill during that week.
+The resolution is symbolic and carries no legal mandates or funding.

 Who benefits